 - Use “I” language that focuses on what you have noticed or what you are feeling.

 - Talk to your student in private when you both have enough time for a conversation.

 - Listen attentively and avoid being critical or judgmental.

 - Encourage positive action by helping your student define the problem and possible ways of handling it.

 - Avoid the temptation to solve the problem for them.

 - Ask directly how you can best help.

 - Know your limits as a helper.
 Parents can do a lot, but sometimes professional help is needed.

-The CHC gets many inquiries regarding health care directives/medical power of attorney.
+The SHC gets many inquiries regarding health care directives/medical power of attorney.
 A medical directive is a document that allows a person to state what they want for medical care if unable to make the decision themselves or appoints someone to make decisions for them – for instance, if they’re unconscious.

-The CHC cannot provide advice on whether or not your family should pursue one.
+The SHC cannot provide advice on whether or not your family should pursue one.
 This is a conversation to have with your family and, possibly, a legal professional.
 If your student does have an existing medical directive, we do not need a copy.
 It should be kept on file with your family in a safe and accessible place where it can be delivered to a hospital, if needed.